Event safety advisory group

 - Be realistic about what you can achieve within your budget

-- Produce a Management Control Document together with Risk Assessments for the various activities
+- Produce an Event Management Plan together with Risk Assessments for the various activities please use our Event Management Plan template [DOCX, 0.3MB] to help you.

 - Ensure you have the correct insurances in place

-- Consider what disruption your event may cause (e.g. noise, litter, traffic etc.)
+- Consider what disruption your event may cause (for example: noise, litter, traffic)

 Was this web page helpful?